 New ways of working

-We have seen that the world of work has changed in response to Covid-19.
+We have seen that the world of work has changed following Covid-19.
 We have already needed to change the physical set up of our workspace, but what do we need to do more broadly post Covid-19 to retain competitive advantage and come out of this unprecedented period more successful?

-Whilst many people are still employed in traditional full-time jobs with one employer, exploring how the business can utilise technology and create a more atypical form of workplace may allow businesses to respond to the Covid-19 in a way that means they can become more competitive and successful.
+Whilst many people are still employed in traditional full-time jobs with one employer, exploring how the business can utilise technology and create a more atypical form of workplace may allow businesses to continue re-building post Covid-19 in a way that means they can become more competitive and successful.

-It is likely that because of the pandemic, we will see new ways of working being adopted.
+Since the pandemic, it is likely that we will continue to see new ways of working being adopted.
 Consideration could therefore be given to:

 - Carry out a job analysis in which to gather information about the organisations job roles to be able to identify refining roles making them more efficient and how they can utilise technology further.
 Job analysis collects information about duties, responsibilities, necessary skills, outcomes and looks at the work environment.